Prasophyllum triangulare: Taxonomy and naming

 Prasophyllum triangulare was first formally described in 1882 by Robert D. FitzGerald and the description was published in The Gardeners' Chronicle.
 The specific epithet (triangulare) is derived from a Latin word triangulus meaning "triangular" referring to the narrow, triangular shape of the labellum.

 Distribution and habitat

-The dark leek orchid grows in shrubland, woodland and forest between Augusta and Albany in the Avon Wheatbelt, Esperance Plains, Jarrah Forest and Warren biogeographic regions.
+Dark leek orchid grows in shrubland, woodland and forest between Augusta and Albany in the Avon Wheatbelt, Esperance Plains, Jarrah Forest and Warren biogeographic regions.

 Conservation

 Prasophyllum regium is listed as "Not Threatened" by the Western Australian Government Department of Parks and Wildlife.